awsdocs/amazon-aurora-user-guide/doc_source/aurora-copy-snapshot.md

 You can't copy a DB cluster snapshot across Regions and accounts in a single step\.
 Perform one step for each of these copy actions\.
 As an alternative to copying, you can also share manual snapshots with other AWS accounts\.
 For more information, see [Sharing a DB cluster snapshot](aurora-share-snapshot.md)\.

 **Note**
 Amazon bills you based upon the amount of Amazon Aurora backup and snapshot data you keep and the period of time that you keep it\.
-For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora backup storage usage](aurora-storage-backup.md)\.
+For information about the storage associated with Aurora backups and snapshots, see [Understanding Amazon Aurora backup storage usage](aurora-storage-backup.md)\.
 For pricing information about Aurora storage, see [Amazon RDS for Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.

 ## Limitations<a name="aurora-copy-snapshot.Limitations"></a>